Best Anti-Diarrhea Medicine | Tested

 Size/Weight

 The size of the two solutions is large as well.
-The loperamide hydrochloride is served in pill form with blister packs, letting them take up hardly any room at all in your survival kit.
+The loperamide hydrochloride is served in pill form with blister packs, letting them take up hardly any room at all in your medical kit.

 Versatility